DeltaLabo/documentation_templates/common/latex/README.md

 ## Dependencies
 **All** files apart from your main LaTeX file (the one with the same name as the folder) count as a dependency, even if it's in the same folder.
 List the exact files you need, not the folder they're in.

 Use relative paths from your template folder, not from the project root.
-This might require crawling up folders multiple times (`../../...`).
+Use `../` as many times as necessary.

 If you are unsure about this, just copy and paste the file paths you used in your `.tex` file.
 Know that if imports work on your tests without having to manually move files around or manipulate import paths, they will work on the releases.